Computational-Materials-Research-Group/Molecular-Dynamics-Simulation-of-a-Working-Fluid-Transport-Rotary-Actuator-AIREBO-Forcefield/README.md

 ## License

-_Choose and confirm a license for this project before publishing it -- one has not been selected on your behalf._ For reference, a common choice for shared MD pipelines like this is a [Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/), which permits sharing and adapting for non-commercial purposes with attribution, while requiring separate permission for commercial use.
+This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).

+You are free to share and adapt this material for non-commercial purposes, with appropriate credit to the authors (see Citation above).
+Commercial use requires separate permission from the authors.